 INTERNATIONAL IMPROVISATION SCHOOL

 Each summer since 1989 the International Improvisation School in Calgary, Canada has welcomed participants from around the world.
-Performers and teachers have come from Australia, Belgium, Brazil, Canada, Colombia, Denmark, England, Finland, Germany, Holland, Ireland, Italy, Japan, Lithuania, New Zealand, Netherlands Antilles, Norway, Scotland, Slovenia, South Africa, Sweden, Switzerland, Taiwan, and the United States for this intensive two-week course in improvisation.
+Performers and teachers have come from Australia, Belgium, Brazil, Canada, China, Colombia, Denmark, England, Finland, France, Germany, Holland, Ireland, Italy, Japan, Lithuania, New Zealand, Netherlands Antilles, Norway, Peru, Portugal, Scotland, Slovenia, South Africa, Sweden, Switzerland, Taiwan, and the United States for this intensive two-week course in improvisation.

 The program is primarily designed as a gathering for improvisation performers and teachers who wish to have the opportunity to work directly with Dennis Cahill, Shawn Kinley, and the Loose Moose Theatre Company.
 As the nature of this type of improvisational training is experiential, registrants will be expected to participate fully.

 Recommended for participants who have experience in improvisation, but without extensive background in techniques developed by Keith Johnstone, or for those who would like a review of the basic exercises and terminology which will be used during the course.
 Based on suggestions from previous students, this class is also designed as a low stress way of working into the course, and may be helpful for those experiencing jet lag.

 TEACHING COURSE: July 31 – August 2

 For anyone teaching improvisation with a performance group, in a drama class, or for those working outside of improvisation performances in the area of applied improvisation.
 Learn some techniques to make you a better teacher of improvisation.
 Some elements that will be explored: